papua new guineaPGBAA

 At Anchorage

-1-2 vessels may be at anchor based on operational demands and traffic.
+1-2 vessels often at anchor, depending on operational demands and volumes.

 Vessels waiting